erizov/Professor/semester_3/lecture_12_ml_algorithms/linear_regression/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Linear Value estimation is the best solution for all problems" ✓ **CORRECT**: Linear Value estimation has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Linear Value estimation is the best solution for all problems" ✓ **CORRECT**: Linear Value estimation has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Linear Value estimation is too complex to understand" ✓ **CORRECT**: Linear Value estimation can be understood by breaking it down into smaller steps